warren-bank/mirror-XMail-mail-server/docs/Readme.txt

     'domain'->'account' directories ($MAIL_ROOT/'domain'/'account').
 This
     folder contains a sub folder named 'mailbox' (or 'Maildir/(tmp,new,cur)') that stores all 'account' messages.
-It also contains a file named 'USER.TAB' that stores"account" variabiles,
+It also contains a file named 'USER.TAB' that stores "account" variables, for
     example:

      "RealName"  "Davide Libenzi"